Analyzing your brand

-We record these claims as a series of line graphs.
+We record these claims in a series of line graphs.
 It is important, when graphing a brand or marketing claim, to be sure that the opposite claim is still aspirational.
 Look for a descriptor that identifies an opposite value as important.
 If you cannot find an opposite claim then it is a sales argument and not a marketing or brand argument.
+(If there is no opposite value then the brand position is meaningless because it offers no true choice.)
 A sales person may be able to claim best because sales, as a function, are personal.
 But a brand argument must be universally fair.
 A real brand argument is defensible on both sides of the equation.

 We Build a Graph of the Market Space and Build a Working 2D Model

 When analyzing brand position, we construct a series of 2D graphs comparing the claims and place the competitors in the quadrant that they most closely claim as their own.
 There will be many of these charts and choosing the correct one requires experience.
 The winner will be clearly delineated and represent the values held in highest intensity by those the brand needs to influence.
 Figuring this out is one of the reasons we always conduct projectable market research.
 We need to KNOW what the prospect values.
 Guesswork is for others.

 When Analyzing Brand Position we add a 3D Axis to Make it Real

 Then we work with our behavioral modeling to identify the highest emotional intensity that drives the prospect to switch or choose.
 This represents our emotional Brand Line.
 It dissects the 2D graph and creates a three dimensional representation of the market.
 Positioning the brand becomes clearer in a 3D representation of the market because the prospect’s highest emotional intensity is accounted for.

 From this point on when analyzing brand position, the design and symbols of that brand needs to be considered in everything the brand does or claims.
 It provides the basis for your brand charter and provides the marketing momentum to direct advertising and communication.